Here are the new rules of leadership

 Some of the most innovative and fast things we had to do as a company came from the very people who really never had to do it before.
 And that was something to celebrate within our company every night, because every night, trying to keep pizza on the shelves was a major win, particularly because a lot of other [businesses] were not able to [do that].

-Benjamin Landy: In our conversation of community—and expanding out, stakeholder versus shareholder capitalism and models of management—there’s this question of environmental sustainability.
+Benjamin Landy: In our conversation of community—and expanding out, stakeholder versus shareholder capitalism and models of management—there’s also this question of environmental sustainability.
 How do you think about the importance of the environment as another piece of the puzzle?

 Jenna King: I’m in clean energy, so obviously that’s very important to my company.
 And looking at the others in the roundtable that are B2C, versus B2B—like myself—I think it’s important to the customers and it’s important to our employees.
 So it becomes part of our corporate culture, and it’s really important we address it as leaders.

-Benjamin Landy: There’s an ongoing period that has privileged the importance of data analytics and insights to leadership and management.
-I wonder if that is less relevant today, or if there’s some kind of balance between using data and emotional intelligence that the modern leader needs?
+Benjamin Landy: There’s been a period in which businesses privileged the importance of data analytics in leadership and management.
+I wonder if that is less relevant today, or if there’s some kind of balance between hard data and emotional intelligence that the modern leader needs?

 Chaudhary: The analytical piece has been very important for just survival.
 It has been such an unprecedented pressure on the business and brand.
 Will I go bankrupt? and How do I prevent my franchisees from going bankrupt?
 This requires deep analytics, and a really good acumen for problem-solving.
 But I think that alone is not enough; there has to be this survival and also healing.